 Clear language and a coherent writing style: Users looking for help want instructions that are as clear and simple as possible.
 Plain language wins over beautiful prose.
 The best help centers follow this cardinal rule all over.
 This doesn’t mean your help center should be boring!
 Help centers can (and should) be clear, concise, and engaging.
 And because help centers are an extension of your business, they should be aligned with your brand’s tone of voice.

 Well-structured and organized: A clearly written page is worth nothing if users can’t find it.
+28% of consumers say the most frustrating issue is information that is simple but hard to find.
 Make sure your help center follows a specific structure by clustering related topics together and, when necessary, displaying breadcrumbs so that users know where they are regardless of the page they land on.
 Bonus points if you can display related pages within another page, as that can save users a lot of time.

 User-friendly and visual design: Language and design go hand-in-hand with digital products and help centers.
 The goal is always to make content easy to navigate while following your brand’s visual identity.
 Imagine a customer lands on a page from your help center—the design (font, colors, etc.) should reassure them that they are in the right place.

-Uses images or videos where necessary: Awesome help centers contain articles in various formats because the best way to explain something will depend on the topic.
+Uses images or videos where necessary: Awesome help centers include various types of content, as the most effective way to explain something depends on the topic.
 Features with many details and steps might require a video instead of a long article.
-GIFs can also be a great way to quickly show users what you’re trying to say!
+GIFs can also be a great way to show users what you’re trying to say quickly!
 If you find yourself struggling to explain something, it could be that you need to show it instead.

 SEO also applies to help center articles: Your help center is online, and just like anything online that you want people to find, you need to consider SEO.
 Search engine optimization is integral to getting customers the information they need to solve their problems.
 Implementing SEO-friendly techniques, you contribute to articles in your help center ranking higher so your customers can find them quicker.